aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

 .. note:: the ``self.get_linkname_outparams()`` is a string automatically defined in all ``Parser`` classes and subclasses.
-In general, you can have multiple output nodes with any name, but it is good pratice so have also one of the output nodes with link name ``self.get_linkname_outparams()`` and of type ``ParameterData``.
+In general, you can have multiple output nodes with any name, but it is good practice so have also one of the output nodes with link name ``self.get_linkname_outparams()`` and of type ``ParameterData``.
 The reason is that this node is the one exposed with the ``calc.res`` interface (for instance, later we will be able to get